 A company called Cybereason have released a software called RansomFree that can proactively protect against ransomware.
 The software does this by monitoring computer processes for unusual behavior, whereas traditional anti-virus solutions rely on signatures.
 RansonFree will prompt you if it finds unexpected behavior and will ask you if you have requested to encrypt files before the process is allowed to take place.
 RansomFree can also remove the threats from your device ensuring nothing is kept lingering and it does this all for FREE, hence the name.

-Although this seems to be a new product, Cybereason have done a pretty good job convincing the world that this software can protect against ransomware, what do you think?
-Take a look at the video and let me know your thoughts and you can read more about RansomFree here.
+Although this seems to be a new product, Cybereason have done a pretty good job convincing the world that this software can protect against ransomware, what do you think? you can read more about RansomFree here.